 7. Tease apart ramen noodles and add to boiling water.
 Stir and cook in boiling water for 2 minutes.
 Drain well.

-8. In two deep individual bowls, add to each: 1/4 cup carrot tare, 1 portion cooked noodles, half of corn, half of tomatoes, and optional shrimp.
-Cover with 10 ounces hot broth.
-Garnish with scallions and a swirl of olive oil.
+8. In three deep bowls, add 1/4 cup carrot tare and 10 ounces hot broth.
+Divide noodles between bowls and swish noodles in broth to loosen.
+Garnish with corn, tomatoes, optional shrimp, scallions and a swirl of olive oil.
 Taste and adjust saltiness with fish sauce.
 Enjoy!

 Basic Beef Bone Broth